XiangXu/LeeCode/longest_palindromic_substring.md

 ```

 ## Second Solution
 Instead of interating all characters, we put them into a hashmap.
-In this hashmap, key is each character and value is arraylist which contains all the indexes of each character in the given string.
+In this hashmap, key are all characters and values are arraylists which contain all the indexes of each character in the given string.

-Loop all the indexes in each arraylist and get substring between each two indexes then check if that substring is longest palindrome or not.
+Loop all indexes in each arraylist and get substring between each two indexes then check if that substring is longest palindrome or not.

 Runtime: **195 ms**